 12 Most Common Mistakes When Pouring Concrete

-Yes, you can successfully pour concrete!
-And if you avoid these common mistakes, your concrete will look great and last for decades.
+If you avoid these common mistakes, the concrete will look great and last for decades.

 Most concrete projects fail because of avoidable errors in mixing or pouring.
 The harsher the winters where you live, the more important it is to steer clear of the kind of mistakes you’ll learn about here.
 Poor concrete techniques almost always lead to flaking, deterioration and premature failure.
 Avoid the top 12 concrete pouring mistakes and you’ll have a project to be proud of for a long time.